Who can borrow from Staley Library?

 - $40.00 per musical score replacement fee (Note that replacement charges apply even if only 1 part is missing.)

-- Note: In cases where the true replacement cost of a lost item is substantially greater than Staley Library's standard lost item fees, the patron may be charged the actual cost to the library to replace the item.
+- Note: In cases where the true replacement cost of a lost item is substantially more or less than Staley Library's standard lost item fees, the patron may be charged the actual cost to the library to replace the item with a new or like new copy, plus shipping.

 Alumni, I-Share, and other Non-Millikin borrowers: Please use our online payment site, or send us a check for the amount made out to Millikin University to the following address: